H1alus/lsensors/README.md

 ## Notes
 You can run lsensors as a daemon.
 This was made by myself in a short period of time.
 There's some stuff I'd like to change in the future but for the mean time it's working with no much cpu or memory usage and that's what matters for me.

+## TO DO
+* Recognize measurement unit for each type of subfeature